 North Sea Energy Law Programme

 The Universities of Groningen (the Netherlands), Oslo (Norway), Aberdeen (United Kingdom) and Copenhagen (Denmark), offer an advanced curriculum on energy law, from wellhead to burner tip.
-The two-year programme is an LL.M*, designed and structured specifically for legal professionals in the energy sector and runs between September 2016 and August 2018.
+The two-year accredited joint degree programme is an LLM, designed and structured specifically for legal professionals in the energy sector and runs between September 2016 and August 2018.

 Due to a process of liberalisation, globalisation and climate change, the energy sector and its legal framework is constantly changing.
 These changes affect the energy industry and the relationship between producers, suppliers and customers.
 The number of players has increased and the legal relationships between all parties have become more complex.
 These developments require specialised knowledge of energy law.
 The North Sea Energy Law Programme aims to address these changes and is designed to equip the participants to operate in this demanding environment.